Divi81/Create2/README.md

-# Pre-compute contract deployment address using CREATE2
+# Wallet & Factory contract deployment address using CREATE2
 The following Solidity source code and usage script ilustrates how to pre-calculate the deployment address of a contract,  on the EVM blockchain before deploying it.

 # Required software